OSGeo/grass/doc/howto_release.md

 #### Major and minor releases

-For major and minor releases, GitHub API gives good results for the first release candidate because it contains contributor handles and can identify new contributors, so use with the *api* backend, e.g.:
+For major (X.y.z) and minor (x.Y.z) releases, GitHub API gives good results for the first release candidate because it contains contributor handles and can identify new contributors, so use with the *api* backend, e.g.:

 ```bash